Gitog/friends/README.md

 * User can add Friends

 Following tuitorial for my first Ruby on Rails app.

-Tweked design and some functionality
+Tweaked design and some functionality.

 By James Njorio; credit John Elder